mbzuai-oryx/Video-R2/README.md

 ## Model, Data, and Code

 The model, data and training/evaluation codes will be released soon.
-Stay tuned~
+Stay tuned! 🚀

 ---